Top 3 New Trends for Event and Meeting Planners

 Robots and New Technology

-In 2018, we’re excited to see women grow into the positions they deserve and grow the meeting and corporate event industry even more, whether it’s in the workplace or at collaborative events and meetings themselves.
+In 2018, we’re excited to see women grow into the positions they deserve and grow the meeting and corporate event industry even more—whether it’s in the workplace or at collaborative events themselves.

 In a world of trying to find the one-size-fits-all solution, a little personalization in a large group setting can go a long way.
 Social Tables explains one possibility as, “offering attendees the opportunity to weigh in on some of the sessions or activities prior to the event—this will help you to ensure that you are providing what attendees want, while also helping them feel more invested in the event—a win-win.”